Tagged: Real Life Examples Probability

 Classical Probability Examples

-Example 1: The typical example of classical probability would be rolling of a fair dice because it is equally probable that top face of die will be any of the 6 numbers on the die: 1, 2, 3, 4, 5, or 6.
+Example 1: The typical example of classical probability would be rolling a fair die because it is equally probable that the top face of the die will be any of the 6 numbers on the die: 1, 2, 3, 4, 5, or 6.

 Example 2: Another example of classical probability would be tossing an unbiased coin.
 There is an equal probability that your toss will yield either head or tail.